-The exam: will be one exam of 75 minutes, this will test a candidate's knowledge and recall of the compulsory topic "Health and Wellbeing for Child Development".
+The exam: One exam of 75 minutes, which will test a candidate's knowledge and recall of the compulsory topic "Health and Wellbeing for Child Development".
 Quality of written communication will also be assessed.
 This will be marked by the exam board externally.